jamesallen0351/jamesallen0351/README.md

 - 👋  Hi, I’m James Allen

-- 💻  I'm a practitioner of Data Science currently at Codeup
+- 💻  I'm a practitioner of Data Science and Codeup Alumni

 - 🌱  I’m working with SQL, Python 🐍,, Tableau, Statistics 📈, Storytelling, Spark, and Machine Learning